Early warning signals of corporate frauds

 - Study on Corporate Governance in India by Amit Kashyap referred this research as one of the references.
 This research is published by the Gujrat National Law University.

-- Dr. Gaddam Naresh Reddy of Osmania University published a research report on fraudulent financial reporting for UGC to understand the importance of the fraudulent financial reporting where Indiaforensic Research was mentioned as the base.
+- Dr. Gaddam Naresh Reddy of Osmania University published a research report on fraudulent financial reporting.
+This was created for Universities Grant Commission to understand the importance of the fraudulent financial reporting where Indiaforensic Research was mentioned as the base.